sensiolabs/SensioGeneratorBundle/Resources/doc/index.rst

 ``APP_PATH/Resources/SensioGeneratorBundle/skeleton``.

-When overriding a template, have a look at the default templates to learn more about the available templates, their path, and the variables they have access.
+When overriding a template, have a look at the default templates to learn more about the available templates, their paths, and the variables they have access.

 Instead of copy/pasting the original template to create your own, you can also extend it and only override the relevant parts:

 .. code-block:: jinja

-  {# in app/Resources/SensioGeneratorBundle/skeleton/crud/actions/create.php.twig #}
+  {# app/Resources/SensioGeneratorBundle/skeleton/crud/actions/create.php.twig #}

   {# notice the "skeleton" prefix here -- more about it below #}
   {% extends "skeleton/crud/actions/create.php.twig" %}